 Students move through "trees" of skills, earning yellow, red and black belts

-- No traditional tests.
-In most computer-based instruction, students spend a lot of their time in tests
+- In most computer-based instruction, students spend a lot of their time in tests

 at the beginning and end of each lesson, rather than in instruction.

 In contrast, in CSM, testing and training are